Appointed Staff

 Tax Collector and District Justice

 Seven Valleys Borough elects a Tax Collector for a four-year term.
-The Tax Collector collects all real estate and per capita taxes levied on Borough property owners and residents.
+The Tax Collector collects all real estate taxes levied on Borough property owners.

 Contact